omart075/WeeNotify/README.md

-# WeeNotify
+# WeeNotifyMatrix
-WeeNotify is a Mac OS X plugin for Matrix, a chat protocal for WeeChat, a CLI chat client.
+WeeNotifyMatrix is a Mac OS X plugin for Matrix, a chat protocol for WeeChat, a CLI chat client.

-WeeNotify displays a Mac OS X notification whenever a message is received on any chat you have on WeeChat.
+WeeNotifyMatrix displays a Mac OS X notification whenever a message is received on any chat you have on WeeChat.

 ![Alt text](/weeNotifyPic.png?raw=true "Script in Action")